Compound AI Systems: Beyond Single Models

 Autonomous vehicles

-Combining computer vision, sensor data, speech recognition and information retrieval
+Combining computer vision, sensor data, speech recognition and information retrieval -

 Prompt engineering

-Prompt engineering logic + LLM
+Prompt engineering logic + LLM -

 RAG (Retrieval Augmented Generation)

-LLM + Retrieval systems, Data API’s like Databricks Online Table, Text-To-SQL engines
+LLM + Retrieval systems, Data API’s like Databricks Online Table, Text-To-SQL engines -

-and many more like Healthcare diagnostics, Fraud detection systems, Siri, Alexa..
+And many more like Healthcare diagnostics, Fraud detection systems, Siri, Alexa…

 Compound AI systems are designed to tackle complex tasks by combining multiple AI components.
-Three fundamental concepts: tasks, intents, and pipelines need to understood.
+Three fundamental concepts: tasks, intents, and pipelines need to be understood.

 Tasks